ajjahn/puppet-samba/README.md

 }
 ```

 If you want join Samba server to Active Directory.
-Tested on Ubuntu 12.04.

 ```puppet
 node 'server.example.com' {